 - mid-October 201x+1: final year examination and presentation of achievements to the PhD board.
 Output is pass/nonpass to the PhD second year, together with approval of PhD program for second year

-- beginning of October 201x+1: present PhD program proposal for third year to the PhD coordinator
+- beginning of October 201x+2: present PhD program proposal for third year to the PhD coordinator

-- mid-October 201x+1: second year examination and presentation of achievements to the PhD board.
+- mid-October 201x+2: second year examination and presentation of achievements to the PhD board.
 Output is pass/nonpass to the PhD third year, together with approval of PhD program for third year

-- first half of December 201x+1: final examination with PhD board.
-Presentation of achievements and PhD dissertation to the PhD board.
-Output is admitted/nonadmitted to the PhD defense
+- first half of December 201x+3: presentation of achievements and PhD dissertation to the PhD board.
+Output is either admitted to the regular session, or admitted to the recovery session, or not admitted at all to the PhD defense

-- between January and July 201x+2: PhD defense with external PhD committee formed by professors of the national and international academic communities.
+The PhD defense committee is usually formed by five professors of the national and international communities.

-The PhD committee is usually formed by three professors of the national and international communities.
-This committee is elected by the end of final-year academic program students.
-In the case of double-degree doctoral programs the PhD committee is composed by more than three members, as specified in the double-degree convention, to reflect a balanced composition of the academic members of the to institutions awarding the degree.
+In the case of double-degree doctoral programs the PhD defense committee is appointed by the PhD board as specified in the double-degree convention, to reflect a balanced composition of the academic members of the two institutions awarding the degree.